quarkus-qe/quarkus-openshift-test-suite/README.md

 - To be able to customize where the `openshift.yml` file is loaded from.
   Or, more generally, to be able to customize the test application deployment.
-  Currently, we support binary S2I builds, with the expectation that `quarkus-kubernetes` is used.
+  Currently, we support binary S2I builds, with the expectation that `quarkus-kubernetes` (or `quarkus-openshift`) is used.
   We could support S2I-less deployments relatively easily (would currently require Docker to be installed, but Docker-less builds are being prototyped).
   Supporting S2I source builds is more complex, as you need the application source stored in some Git repo, and when you're working on the test suite, you want your local changes, not something out there on GitHub.
 - To be able to customize URL path for route awaiting.